yuqiyuqitan/BNC2/README.md

 # BNC2
-This is a repository for BNC2 paper
+This is a code repository for BNC2 paper